brainthinks/diy-router/README.md

 ### Set up the DHCP Server

 The DHCP Server is the thing that gives the internet-connected devices in our home an IP address (in most cases).
-We need to set one up for ourselves, since we want our custom router to be in control of providing the network connection to all of the devices in our home.
+We need to set one up for ourselves, since we want our DIY Router to be in control of providing the network connection to all of the devices in our home.

 We'll be using `dnsmasq` as our DHCP Server.
 Install it: